The iPhone 15 is ‘Pro’ enough for you

 There has been controversy regarding the iPhone 15’s USB 2.1 port.
 This isn’t a fast port, but you’ll never notice the difference unless you plan to take advantage of RAW photos or ProRes videos.
 And while those modes are exciting, you need third-party apps to record in them, and it’s not something I expect most people will do, considering the default photos and videos are already so good.

 The simple fact that it’s a USB-C port is convenient, but it hasn’t changed the game.
-I don’t have a lot of need to plug a display, or ethernet, or really anything into my phone.
-So it’s nice to have, but again, since I’m not shooting ProRAW or ProRes footage, I don’t need to plug in a hard drive or SD card either.
-Ideally, Apple could add some form of ‘Stage Manager’ or stopgap solution, dare I say, like Samsung Dex.
+I don’t have a lot of need to plug a display, ethernet, or really anything into my phone.
+So it’s nice to have, but since I’m not shooting ProRAW or ProRes footage, I don’t need to plug in a hard drive or SD card either.
+Ideally, Apple could add some form of ‘Stage Manager‘ or stopgap solution, dare I say, like Samsung’s Dex.
 This would make plugging into a display more reasonable, but for now, the change to USB-C doesn’t do much for functionality.

 What could have been a more admirable addition would have been faster charging.
 As a secret OnePlus fan, I’ve always wished I could top up an iPhone in 45 minutes or less.
 That said, the battery life on the 15 Plus has been good and easily lasts three to four hours longer in day-to-day use than my one-year-old 14 Pro.
 On average, I would even end days with five to seven hours of screen-on time.

 While the chipset and RAM are more than enough for all the iOS games you might want to throw at it, the unfortunate thing is that Apple made big gaming improvements with the new A17 Pro chipset in the iPhone 15 Pro.
 If you’re not a mobile gamer, this won’t mean much to you, but if you plan to keep your phone for a few years, and want to play AAA games on mobile, this might be something to consider.
-I’ve been crushing Call of Duty mobile, and a game called Warped Kart Racing, and both ran flawlessly.
-Even doing over a thousand spot corrections on an image didn’t crack a sweat on the iPhone 15 Plus.
+I’ve been crushing Call of Duty mobile and a game called Warped Kart Racing, and both titles ran flawlessly.
+Even doing over a thousand spot corrections on an image didn’t really push the iPhone 15 Plus.

-I wish I could say more or wax poetic about the A16 Bionic, but at the end of the day, the chip is top-tier, and compared to anything on Android, it’s super-powered.
+At the end of the day, the A16 is top-tier, and compared to anything Android has to offer, it’s super-powered.
 I don’t expect there to be many console-level games on iPhone for at least two to three more years, and even that’s being generous.
 Therefore, I think early adopting the A17 Pro chip isn’t worth it right now.

-At the end of the day, there’s a lot to love packed into the iPhone 15 and 15 Plus.
-As far as I’m concerned, it’s last year’s 14 Pro with a nicer body.
+At the end of the day, there’s a lot to love about the iPhone 15 and 15 Plus.
+As far as I’m concerned, it’s last year’s iPhone 14 Pro with a nicer body.
 Even as a photographer, I barely use ProRaw, so living without it hasn’t been an enormous change.
 On the contrary, Automatic Portrait mode excites me more than ProRAW ever.

-For years, I’ve leaned towards the Pro iPhones, and this year’s video features are tempting, but now more than ever, I think most people who end up with an iPhone 15 are going to be living the Pro iPhone experience without even knowing it.
+For years, I’ve leaned towards the Pro iPhones, and this year’s video features are tempting, but now more than ever, I think most people who end up with an iPhone 15 will live the Pro iPhone experience without even knowing it.